 Tip #3 Steam Clean Carpets

 Another no-brainer before you move in your dishes and bathroom supplies, especially if the house has been vacant.
 It's not uncommon for mice and other pests to move in quickly.
 Make sure to wipe inside and out, preferably with a non-toxic cleaner, and replace contact paper if necessary.

 That includes mice, rats, bats, termites, roaches, and any other uninvited guests.
 There are any number of DIY ways to get rid of pests, but if you need to bring out the big guns, an initial visit from a pest removal service will run you $150 to $300.
 After that, monthly visits will cost about $40 to $70 per visit, or quarterly visits at about $50 each time.

-It’s a good idea to figure out which fuses control what parts of your house and label them accordingly.
-This will take two people: One to stand in the room where the power is supposed to go off, the other to trip the fuses and yell, “Did that work?
+It’s easier to do with two people: one to stand in the room where the power is supposed to go off, the other to trip the breakers or fuses and yell, “Did that work?
 How about now?